Author: Brenda Tharp & Jed Manwaring

 You don’t have to get very deep into this book to work out what it’s about.
-It make the case that there are great photos all around you just waiting to be discovered, seen, and created.
+It makes the case that there are great photos all around you just waiting to be discovered, seen, and created.
 They argue that you don’t need to travel to exotic locales to create exotic and interesting photos.
 It’s a truism discovered centuries ago by painters.
 Monet painted lilies in his garden, and Van Gogh painted sunflowers on his kitchen table in Arles.

 [W]onderful images are hiding almost anywhere, if you just look. [p.9]